My name is Carina...

-*Spoiler alert!
 I am only one bad lung infection away from being put on a lung transplant list, so my health is paramount.
 AND as if that wasn't enough, during my travels and testing, I discovered I am high risk for pancreatic cancer.
 So, now I have two "high maintenance" organs I have to keep happy and healthy.
 What does this all mean?
-I don't like smoke, people who are sick and conduct a breathing therapy treatment twice a day.
+I don't like smoking, people who are sick or having to do breathing therapy treatments twice a day.

 That brings me to the here and now.
 I have made choices to minimize my exposure to anything that may cause my lungs to get irritated and my pancreas happy.
 That brings me to this wonderful COVID-19 pandemic.
 I was in isolation for almost a whole year without leaving my little bubble.
 Yes, I went outside and on car rides, even tried to go shopping.
 During this time, my health continues to deteriorate slowly.
 But, I started trying to keep myself busy with my old habit of video games.
 Yep, I am a 50+ yr old gamer.

 My love for electronics, video games, and being forced into no socialization turned me into a video game streamer!
 Oh, and an Amazon junkie.
 That's me!
 And here I will document some of those moments, and the things I love!